“The microbiota-gut-brain axis and its role in psychiatric disorders”

 Dr. Aurelijus Burokas, Senior Researcher at the Vilnius University Life Sciences Center

-Aurelijus Burokas is a graduate of Vilnius University and obtained his PhD in biomedicine from Pompeu Fabra University (Spain).
+Aurelijus Burokas graduated from Vilnius University and obtained his PhD in biomedicine from Pompeu Fabra University (Spain).

-From 2014 to 2016, he worked as a postdoctoral fellow at the APC Microbiome Institute, University College Cork (Ireland) and from 2016 to 2019 as a postdoctoral fellow in a joint research project between the Laboratory of Neuropharmacology, Pompeu Fabra University, Spain and the pharmaceutical company Esteve Quimica of Barcelona.
+From 2014 to 2016, he worked as a postdoctoral fellow at the APC Microbiome Institute, University College Cork (Ireland), and from 2016 to 2019 as a postdoctoral fellow in a joint research project between the Laboratory of Neuropharmacology, Pompeu Fabra University, Spain, and the pharmaceutical company Esteve Quimica in Barcelona.

 Since 2019, he has been a senior researcher at Vilnius University.

 His research focuses on the microbiota-gut-brain axis and its role in neuropsychiatric disorders.
-He aims to understand the role of gut microbiota in brain health and age-related cognitive decline, and to identify potential biomarkers of gut microbiota in brain-associated pathologies in order to improve their therapies.
+He aims to understand the role of the gut microbiota in brain health and age-related cognitive decline, and to identify potential biomarkers of the gut microbiota in brain-related diseases in order to improve their treatment.

 Receive a weekly summary of the UM agenda